-Nevertheless, when we interacted with the Android app, we discovered that they allow for 30-days money back guarantee, and not the official 45 days.
+Nevertheless, when we interacted with the Android app, we discovered that they allow for a 30-days money-back guarantee, and not the official 45 days.
 You also have the option to use the app for free, but you’ll have to endure the endless Ads that will display and can only connect to the US server.

 The mobile app offers only one feature, which is “App Auto Protection.”
 The feature gives you permission to add apps on your phone that will benefit auto-protection.
 That means, when the app added to the Auto Protection list is started, Hotspot Shield will automatically secure it by connecting to the best VPN server.